Certified Industrial Hygienist Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as an Industrial Hygienist?

 Most employers require a bachelor's degree in industrial hygiene, occupational health, environmental science, or a related field like chemistry or engineering.
 The degree must directly relate to industrial hygiene work.
-CIH certification strengthens your application but doesn't replace the degree requirement for H-1B purposes.
+CIH certification strengthens your application but doesn't replace the degree requirement for H-1B visa purposes.

 Do manufacturing companies sponsor H-1B visas for Industrial Hygienists?